Home Working in Australia – What you need to know

 Get a work Visa

-• Working Holiday Visa (WHV): it allows young people aged 18 to 31 (35 depending on your nationality) to be able to work to finance their stay in Australia.
+• Working Holiday Visa (subclasses 417 & 462): it allows young people aged 18 to 35 (30 depending on your nationality) to be able to work to finance their stay in Australia.
 The WHV is valid for one year and renewable 2 times under certain conditions.
-It allows you to work up to 6 months with the same employer.

-• Student Visa: for those studying in Australia (up to 5 years).
-The Student Visa allows students to work outside of class, up to 40 hours in a 15-day period.
+• Student Visa (subclass 500): for those studying in Australia (up to 5 years).
+The Student Visa allows students to work outside of class, up to 48 hours in a 15-day period.

-• Temporary Skilled labour Shortage Visa (TSS): skilled workers in a field for which an Australian company cannot find a qualified Australian worker to fill the vacancy.
+• Temporary Skilled labour Shortage Visa (TSS subclass 482): skilled workers in a field for which an Australian company cannot find a qualified Australian worker to fill the vacancy.
 The company is said to “sponsor” the worker.
 This temporary visa can be valid for up to 4 years.

 Administrative procedures